Semantic Residual Prompts for Continual Learning: Method

 \subsection{Discussion and comparisons to related works}

-The dominant contribution of our work is the use of a foundation model to increase the \textbf{stability} of the prompt selection.
-Specifically, we regard a prompting strategy as \textit{\textbf{stable}} if, for a given task, the query-key selection strategy retrieves the set of prompts relevant to that task, and not those introduced for subsequent tasks.
-In the following, we are dissecting why existing approaches overlook stability, leading to prompts of one task being wrongly used for other tasks, and how we exploit the CLIP model to further it.
+Our main contribution relies on the use of a foundation model to enhance the \textbf{stability} of the prompt selection.
+Indeed, we regard a prompting strategy as \textit{\textbf{stable}} if, given a task, the query-key selection strategy retrieves the set of prompts \textbf{relevant} to that task, and not those introduced for subsequent tasks.
+In the following, we dissect why existing approaches overlook stability and how we exploit CLIP to enhance it.

-\tit{On the stability of prompting-based CL methods.} Like our method, existing approaches such as L2P, DualPrompt, and CODA-Prompt employ a query-key matching mechanism to fetch the prompts utilized for adapting the pre-trained ViT.
-Notably, they learn new keys \textbf{from scratch} when a new task is presented, and define a customized loss term to incentives the learned keys to be aligned with the visual queries of the current task (extracted using the pre-trained ViT itself).
-However, these learned keys often \textbf{lack} a clear semantic interpretation, and could be theoretically used to represent distant concepts.

-In this respect, we argue that learning keys as such is susceptible to forgetting, and to an interference between prior and subsequent tasks.
-Indeed, since keys are continuously adjusted to align with the queries of the current task, they may drift and no longer match with the queries of earlier tasks.
-Or, when introducing novel keys, they could interfere with those already present in the pool, and be selected to classify examples of previous tasks.